 AT evaluators and trainers must provide accurate contact information to the VR ATU to ensure that the information is accurate.

-Evaluation providers must submit a current AT inventory list within 30 calendar days of contract signature, and submit updated inventory lists upon the purchase of new inventory.
+Evaluation providers must submit a current AT inventory list within 30 calendar days of contract signature and submit updated inventory lists upon the purchase of new inventory.
 Evaluators and/or trainers must obtain new models, upgrades, or versions of approved software within 45 calendar days of product release.
 ATU prefers evaluators submit up-to-date AT inventory lists by email.

 All VR service providers, including AT evaluators and trainers, must have a service authorization before they provide services to VR customers.
 The service provider must ensure that the service authorization indicates the specific services, dates, and number of hours he or she provides before providing any service to a VR customer.
 VR cannot pay for services other than what is indicated on the service authorization, including services provided out of date, or in excess of the hours indicated on the service authorization.

-Evaluators must conduct evaluations with a one-to-one evaluator-to-customer ratio.
-Facility-based trainers or on-site trainers can provide group training but must not exceed one staff member to three customers.An assistive technology services provider delivers evaluations and/or training in a facility, a place of business owned, leased, operated, or otherwise occupied for business by the service provider, such as Lighthouse for the Blind.
-For our purposes, "on-site" refers to a location that is not owned, leased, or otherwise occupied for business by a service provider, such as a customer's home, a public library, school, or worksite.

 …